Rainbow Days (film)

 Rainbow Days (虹色デイズ, Nijiiro Deizu) is a 2018 Japanese coming-of-age drama and romance film based on the manga of the same name by Minami Mizuno.
-The film is directed by Ken Iizuka and was released in Japan on July 6, 2018 by Shochiku and Warner Bros.
-Pictures.
+The film is directed by Ken Iizuka and was released in Japan on July 6, 2018 by Shochiku.

 Plot

 Four best friends — pure-hearted Natsuki Hashiba, ladies' man Tomoya Matsunaga, otaku Tsuyoshi Naoe, and sadistic Keiichi Katakura — approach their second year of high school.
 During spring, Natsuki works up the courage to talk to Anna Kobayakawa, who lends him her hand towel after he falls into a puddle.
 His attempt to return it to her fails when he is intercepted by her protective best friend, Mari Tsutsui.
 The boys make a bet for Natsuki to ask Anna out by the end of the semester, and he succeeds in getting her Line ID, to Mari's anger.

 In the summer, Natsuki, Tomoya, and Keiichi fail their exams and seek help from Tsuyoshi and his girlfriend Yukiko Asai, to which they also invite Anna.
 Later, Yukiko discovers that Tsuyoshi plans on applying to a university in Tokyo.
 After the boys pass their remedial exams, they go to a summer festival with the girls.
 While Natsuki grows closer to Anna, Tomoya learns that Mari fears that he will steal Anna away.
 In the fall, during guidance counseling, Tsuyoshi becomes conflicted over choosing between his college choices and his relationship with Yukiko.
 Anna becomes confused when she sees that Natsuki's classmate, Chiba, is close to him, and she is later saved from unwanted advances from another boy when Keiichi pretends to be her boyfriend.